rikimaru0345/Ceras/README.md

 - Very fast serialization, very small binary output
 - *Full* support for circular references (including object caching)
 - *Full* support for polymorphism / inheritance / interfaces
-- Can serialize objects into parts as "ExtenalObjects" (very useful for usage as a micro database)
+- Can serialize objects into parts as "ExtenalObjects" (very useful for usage with databases)

 #### Other Features
-- Serializes public fields, optionally also private ones (you can even filter fields on a case-by-case basis)
+- Serializes public fields, optionally also private ones (properties planned soon)
+- VarInt & Zig-Zag encoding for integers (example: values up to 128 only take 1 byte instead of 4...)
-- Efficient serialization for the `Type`-type
+- Efficient serialization for the `Type`-type, information is only written once and re-used whenever possible!
-- Can embed type information to serialize `object`-fields correctly
+- Embeds type information only when needed!
+(When using the `<object>` overload, or for abstract types)
 - No allocations; can be used in a mode that generates next to no "garbage" (garbage-collector pressure) by recycling objects.
 Especially useful for use as a network protocol or in games.
 Can also recycle output buffers for serialization.
-- Can remember objects (including strings) over multiple serialization calls to save space
+- Can remember objects, including strings, and typing information over multiple serialization calls to save even more space
 - Can be used as an extremely efficient binary network protocol
-- Can be used with `KnownTypes` to further reduce the size of the binary output
+- You can add your types to a `KnownTypes` collection in order to further reduce the size of the binary output
-- Generates a checksum of types, fields, attributes, ... which can be used to ensure bianry compatability
+- Generates a checksum of types, fields, attributes, ... which can be used to ensure binary compatability
-- Type-information is only serialized once
 - Very easy to add new "Formatters" (the things that the serializer uses to actually read/write an object)
+- Various Attributes like `[Config]`, `[Ignore]`, `[Include]`
+- Easy control over what gets serialized: ShouldSerialize callback > Member Attribute > Class Attrib > Global Default

 #### Built-in types
 Built-in support for many commonly used .NET types: Primitives(`int`, `string`, ...), `Enum`, `DateTime`, `Guid`, `Array[]`, `KeyValuePair<,>`, everything that implements `ICollection<>` so `List<>`, `Dictionary<,>`, ...

+- Planned: Will include an (optional!) set of formatters for Unity3D objects in the next version.

 ## Features (Details)